What are complex polyps?

-Roswell Park offers several options for removal of large or difficult colon and rectal polyps — without surgery.
+Roswell Park offers several options for removing large or difficult colon and rectal polyps — without surgery.

 The rates for colorectal cancer have decreased dramatically ever since colonoscopy became the gold standard for colorectal cancer screening.
-Colonoscopy not only detects early signs of cancer — in the form of small growths called polyps — but the procedure also can remove these polyps at the same time, preventing colorectal cancer from ever developing.
+Colonoscopy not only detects early signs of cancer — in the form of small growths called polyps — but the procedure can also remove any polyps before they become cancerous, preventing colorectal cancer from ever developing.

 However, some polyps found during screening colonoscopies cannot safely be removed during the procedure.
 These so-called complex polyps are considered difficult, because they are either too large, too flat, or located in an area that makes them unsuitable for conventional removal.

-For these patients, Roswell Park Comprehensive Cancer Center has created a new program — Complex Polypectomy Program — that allows their highly trained gastroenterologists and colorectal surgeons, with the aid of advanced devices and technologies, to deliver non-surgical, endoscopic treatment of these complex polyps.
-“This can save patients from radical surgery and a long recovery,” says gastroenterologist Anoop Prabhu, MD, Associate Professor of Oncology at Roswell Park.
+For these patients, Roswell Park Comprehensive Cancer Center has created a new program — Complex Polypectomy Program — that allows their highly trained gastroenterologists and colorectal surgeons, with the aid of advanced devices and technologies, to deliver nonsurgical, endoscopic treatment of these complex polyps.

 What is a complex polyp?